Northstar Commuter Rail Facts

 Regular weekday service is designed for commuters and is available during the morning and afternoon peak-travel periods.
 The morning commute period features five inbound trains and one outbound train; the late-afternoon and early-evening commute features five outbound trains and one inbound train.
 There are three roundtrips each weekend day, with special event service available throughout the year.
 Metro Transit schedules additional trips to provide Northstar service to all Minnesota Twins and Minnesota Vikings games and other large downtown events.

 Linking to a regional system

 Commuters in the northwest metro can access a range of transit options through Northstar.
 A number of bus routes connect to Northstar stations, providing access to destinations across the metro area.

-Northstar also connects with the METRO Blue Line at Target Field Station, in Minneapolis.
+Northstar also connects with the METRO Blue Line and Green Line at Target Field Station in Minneapolis.
 Commuters can ride the METRO Blue Line to the Metrodome, Fort Snelling, the Minneapolis-St. Paul International Airport and the Mall of America.
-When the METRO Green Line opens in 2014, passengers will be able to continue their trip to the University of Minnesota or downtown St. Paul.
+The Green Line connects commuters to the University of Minnesota, Saint Paul's Midway district and downtown Saint Paul.

 Commuters in the St. Cloud area also have access to Northstar.
 The Northstar Link commuter bus service – operated by St. Cloud Metro Bus - runs seven days a week between St. Cloud and Big Lake.
 Link buses are timed to meet Northstar trains at Big Lake Station.